Sligili/HDLethalCompany/README.md

 - ***v1.3.0:***
      - The scanner should work now
      - Added a new parameter **Texture Quality**
-     - Changes now apply to the spectator camera aswell
      - The DLL has been renamed
 - ***v1.2.0:***
      - SMAA actually works now (UwU)